Research Reactor Section

 EERRI Group Fellowship Training Course:

-11th EERRI Research Reactor Group Fellowship (RRGF) Training Programme autumn 2015
+12th EERRI Research Reactor Group Fellowship (RRGF) Training Programme spring 2016

 - 11th EERRI Group Fellowship Training Prospectus

 - Photos of EERRI Group Fellowship Training 2011–2013

 - 8th EERRI Group Fellowship Training Prospectus Feb.–Mar.
 2014

 - 7th EERRI Group Fellowship Training Prospectus Sept.–Nov.
 2013

 - 6th EERRI Group Fellowship Training Prospectus Sept.–Nov.
 2012

 - 4th EERRI Group Fellowship Training Prospectus Feb.–Apr.
 2011